oroinc/platform/src/Oro/Bundle/CommentBundle/Resources/doc/api/comment.md

 #### get_subresource

-Retrieve the record of the organization that a specific comment belongs to.
+Retrieve a record of the organization that a specific comment belongs to.

 #### get_relationship